John Milton: Philosophy

 While Milton's beliefs are generally considered to be consistent with Protestant Christianity, Stephen M. Fallon argues that by the late 1650s, Milton may have at least toyed with the idea of monism or animist materialism, the notion that a single material substance which is "animate, self-active, and free" composes everything in the universe: from stones and trees and bodies to minds, souls, angels, and God.
 Fallon claims that Milton devised this position to avoid the mind-body dualism of Plato and Descartes as well as the mechanistic determinism of Hobbes.
 According to Fallon, Milton's monism is most notably reflected in Paradise Lost when he has angels eat (5.433–439) and apparently engage in sexual intercourse (8.622–629) and the De Doctrina, where he denies the dual natures of man and argues for a theory of Creation ex Deo.
+Fallon proposes that, in Paradise Lost, Milton portrays humans and angels as being composed of the same basic material, in different degrees.
+He cites exemplary passages from Raphael's conversation with Adam in Book V, remarking that, for Milton, heavenly spirit is only a more highly perfected expression of earthly matter.
+Fallon also argues that the reproductive imagery in Milton's creation scene in Book VII points to matter as being animate.

+Milton's animist monism, as outlined by Fallon, might have become compromised by an increasing skepticism towards egalitarian politics at the end of his life.
+John Rogers suggests that the dead matter cast away in the Creation scene of Paradise Lost represents an elitist break from monism and toward a hierarchical dualism between spiritual matter and its grosser counterpart.

 Political thought

 Milton was a "passionately individual Christian Humanist poet."
-He appears on the pages of seventeenth-century English Puritanism, an age characterized as "the world turned upside down."
+He appears on the pages of seventeenth-century English Puritanism, an age characterized as "the world turned upside down".
 He was a Puritan and yet was unwilling to surrender conscience to party positions on public policy.
 Thus, Milton's political thought, driven by competing convictions, a Reformed faith and a Humanist spirit, led to enigmatic outcomes.